-Lines of evidence: understanding and attributing climate change
+Lines of Evidence: Understanding and Attributing Climate Change

-Understanding the global climate system requires both theoretical understanding and empirical measurement of the major forces and factors that govern the transport of energy and mass (air, water and water vapour) around the globe; the chemical and physical properties of the atmosphere, ocean, cryosphere, and land surfaces; and the biological and physical dynamics of natural ecosystems, as well as the numerous feedbacks (both positive and negative) among these processes.
-Attributing climatic changes or extreme weather events to human activity (see Cross Working Group Box: Attribution) requires, additionally, understanding of the many ways that human activities may affect the climate, along with statistical and other techniques for separating the ‘signal’ of anthropogenic climate change from the ‘noise’ of natural climate variability (see Section 1.4.2).
+Understanding the global climate system requires both theoretical understanding and empirical measurement of the major forces and factors that govern the transport of energy and mass (air, water and water vapour) around the globe; the chemical and physical properties of the atmosphere, ocean, cryosphere and land surfaces; and the biological and physical dynamics of natural ecosystems, as well as the numerous feedbacks (both positive and negative) among these processes.
+Attributing climatic changes or extreme weather events to human activity (Cross-Working Group Box: Attribution) also requires an understanding of the many ways that human activities may affect the climate, along with statistical and other techniques for separating the ‘signal’ of anthropogenic climate change from the ‘noise’ of natural climate variability (Section 1.4.2).
 This inter- and trans-disciplinary effort requires contributions from many sciences.

-Due to the complexity of many interacting processes ranging in scale from the molecular to the global, and occurring on timescales from seconds to millennia, attribution makes extensive use of conceptual, mathematical, and computer simulation models.
-Modelling allows scientists to combine a vast range of theoretical and empirical understanding from physics, chemistry, and other natural sciences, producing estimates of their joint consequences as simulations of past, present, or future states and trends (Nebeker, 1995; Edwards, 2010, 2011).
+Due to the complexity of many interacting processes, ranging in scale from the molecular to the global, and occurring on timescales from seconds to millennia, attribution makes extensive use of conceptual, mathematical, and computer simulation models.
+Modelling allows scientists to combine a vast range of theoretical and empirical understanding from physics, chemistry and other natural sciences, producing estimates of their joint consequences as simulations of past, present or future states and trends (Nebeker, 1995; Edwards, 2010, 2011).

 In addition to radiative transfer (discussed above in Section 1.3.3), forces and factors such as thermodynamics (energy conversions), gravity, surface friction, and the Earth’s rotation govern the planetary-scale movements or ‘circulation’ of air and water in the climate system.
 The scientific theory of climate began with Halley (1686), who hypothesized vertical atmospheric circulatory cells driven by solar heating, and Hadley (1735), who showed how the Earth’s rotation affects that circulation.
 Ferrel (1856) added the Coriolis force to existing theory, explaining the major structures of the global atmospheric circulation.
 In aggregate, prevailing winds and ocean currents move energy poleward from the equatorial regions where the majority of incoming solar radiation is received.

 Climate models provide the ability to simulate these complex circulatory processes, and to improve the physical theory of climate by testing different mathematical formulations of those processes.
-Since controlled experiments at planetary scale are impossible, climate simulations provide one important way to explore the differential effects and interactions of variables such as solar irradiance, aerosols, and greenhouse gases.
+Since controlled experiments at planetary scale are impossible, climate simulations provide one important way to explore the differential effects and interactions of variables such as solar irradiance, aerosols and GHGs.
 To assess their quality, models or compontents of models may be compared with observations.
 For this reason, they can be used to attribute observed climatic effects to different natural and human drivers (Hegerl et al., 2011).
-As early as Arrhenius (1896), simple mathematical models were used to calculate the effects of doubling atmospheric carbon dioxide over pre-industrial concentrations (~550 ppm vs ~275 ppm).
-In the early 1900s Bjerknes formulated the Navier-Stokes equations of fluid dynamics for motion of the atmosphere (Bjerknes, 1906; Bjerknes et al., 1910), and Richardson (1922) developed a system for numerical weather prediction based on these equations.
+As early as Arrhenius (1896), simple mathematical models were used to calculate the effects of doubling atmospheric carbon dioxide over pre-industrial concentrations (approximately 550 ppm vs approximately 275 ppm respectively).
+In the early 20th century Bjerknes formulated the Navier–Stokes equations of fluid dynamics for motion of the atmosphere (Bjerknes, 1906; Bjerknes et al., 1910), and Richardson (1922) developed a system for numerical weather prediction based on these equations.
 When electronic computers became available in the late 1940s, the methods of Bjerknes and Richardson were successfully applied to weather forecasting (Charney et al., 1950; Nebeker, 1995; Harper, 2008).